 VLP vaccines benefit from the VLP’s ability to present antigens in a repetitive manner, which allows for the cross-linking of B cell receptors (BCRs).

 VLPs have repetitive surface patterns and a particulate structure that triggers strong immune responses, which helps a person build up good immunity to a disease.
 They have also been shown to be very safe, both for the person being vaccinated and for the people producing and administering the vaccines.

-This is because there is no viable viral material in the virus-like particle, meaning that the people producing the vaccine will not contract the virus themselves.
+This is because there is no viable viral material in the virus-like particle, meaning that the people producing the vaccine could not contract the virus themselves.
 This also means that anyone administering the vaccine will not contract the virus if they are exposed to the particles.

 As viruses are prone to mutate, making previous vaccines ineffective in some cases, VLPs are a promising option to combat this issue.
 This is because the surface proteins of a VLP can be modeled to fight against a specific combination of proteins on a novel version of a virus.

-What are the Risks of a VLP Vaccine?
+What are the risks of a VLP vaccine?

 The risks of VLP vaccines are largely the same as other types of vaccines.
 Any side effects experienced will likely depend on the disease a person is being vaccinated against.